penguinland/bridge_practice/README.md

 Here is a rough summary of some of the data types in the code:
 - A `SituationInstance` is a problem and solution to be shown to the user.
-It contains an entire deal of the cards, the bidding, the answer, the explanation of why the answer is right, etc.
+It contains an entire deal of the cards, the bidding, the answer, the explanation of why the answer is correct, etc.
 - A `Situation` contains a `dealer` program to generate a deal, plus everything else needed to make a `SituationInstance`.
 - `Situations` take in a random number generator and give back a `Situation`.